 - Are there scholarships for the Chinese Flagship students?

 Yes, there are Flagship Scholarships available to provide support to offset a portion of the Flagship Program cost for Flagship undergraduate students.
 Federal Flagship Scholarships may only be used to support approved summer study and Capstone (overseas academic year) costs.
 There are also university-based Provost Scholarships available only for UMN Chinese Flagship students that can be used at other study abroad programs and during the academic year.
 These Provost scholarships are a unique benefit, only available at the University of Minnesota.
 As a Flagship student you will be automatically considered for these two types of scholarships.
-In addition, there are scholarships through the Confucius Institute, Learning Abroad Center, as well as outside sources such as the Boren Scholarship and Critical Language Scholarships.
+In addition, there are scholarships through the Learning Abroad Center, as well as outside sources such as the Boren Scholarship, Freeman-ASIA, Gilman, and Critical Language Scholarships.

 - What is the relationship between studying in the Chinese Flagship and the Asian Languages and Literatures (ALL) minor and major?

 You do not have to be an ALL major to study in the Chinese Flagship; in fact we are interested in wide range of majors.
 But if you complete the preparation for the Capstone Year (see above), you will have automatically qualified for a Chinese minor.